aDramaQueen/Fast-Fourier-Transform/README.md

 ## Excerpt from test results

-These test ran on a machine with following stats:
+These tests ran on a machine with following stats:
 - Intel(R) Core(TM) i5-5675C CPU @ 3.10GHz
 - 16 GB Ram